 dileep Kumar malhi: project manager

-Dileep Kumar is a USAID-funded project manager who has worked with organizations like HANDS and RSPN on positive deviance related projects including a polio eradication program and a maternal and child health program.
-He has over four years of experience implementing the positive deviance approach.
+Dileep Kumar is a Public Health Specialist, PhD Scholar and USAID-funded project manager who has worked with organizations like RSPN and HANDS on positive deviance related projects including a polio eradication program, Nutrition, Family Planning and a Maternal and Child Health Program funded by DFID, USAID and WHO.
+He has over 6 years of experience implementing the positive deviance approach in Pakistan.

 nobuyuki ota: management consultant